kemisis/wsl-config/README.md

 ## Post script configuration
 Import the SSH private key in `~/.ssh` directory.
-Import the GPG private key using  `gpg --import private.key` .
+Import the GPG private key on Windows using  `gpg --import private.key` or with Kleopatra.